 Hello!
 I am a global Product Marketer from Toronto, Canada with over 14 years in product marketing, strategy, sales, and market analysis.
 I've worked in various industries from legal solutions, banking, media, Ad Tech and FinTech.
 I've lived and worked in Toronto, Paris and, now Berlin since the last 8years.
-Passionate about working on products and services that help simplify and improve people's lives, I took a year off to upskill in design thinking and UX, finding it overlapped heavily with Product Marketing and sparking my interest in design.
+I am passionate about working on products and services that simplify and improve people's lives, I took a year off to upskill in design thinking and UX, finding it overlapped heavily with Product Marketing and sparking my interest in design.
 This led to greater collaboration and a deeper understanding of how to create products that truly resonate with users and solve their needs effectively.
-Efficiency gets me excited!
+Now, I have embarked on the entrepreneurial journey and freelancing as a Product Marketer.
 I hope to share some insights and experiences with you.
 And give you that extra boost of confidence and support you need to overcome whatever challenge you're tackling.

 My Mentoring Topics